Olive Tapenade Recipes

 Always buy olives that come with their pits and that have been naturally cured.

 If you have an olive tree or can purchase raw olives, you can learn techniques on how to cure them yourself.

 Usually curing olives will involve at least 2 or more of the following curing methods.

 Oil-Curing: Soaking in oil for several months.

-Dry-Curing: Storing in salt for a few weeks or months.
+Dry-Curing: Covered in salt for a few weeks.

-Brine-Curing: Soaking in brine for 5 to 6 weeks.
+Brine-Curing: Soaking in salted water for weeks to a few months.

 How to Get Salt Free Olives

 Most olives that you buy at the store are way too salty because curing olives usually always involves salt at some point during the curing process.